 About 500 young Roma and non-Roma people from all over the world gathered in Krakow, Poland to share stories, learn about history and commemorate the atrocities of the past – and to get empowered to face the challenges of today!

 The workshops also dealt with the period after the end of the war and the supposed end of the Holocaust.
-The civil rights work of Romani Rose and the need for political Rose’s civil rights work and the need for political pressure on the respective governments. the hunger strike in Dachau.
-Furthermore, the long road to the formal recognition of the genocide of Sinti and Roma by the FRG, up to the founding of the the founding of the Documentation and Cultural Centre of German Sinti and Roma in Heidelberg and the opening of the memorial inaugurated in Berlin in 2012.
+Participants learned about the civil rights work of Romani Rose and other activists.
+How the political actions like the hunger strike in the former Concentration Camp Dachau was needed to fight for formal recognition of the genocide of Sinti and Roma by the FRG, how this activism lead to the founding of the the Documentation and Cultural Centre of German Sinti and Roma in Heidelberg and the finally opening of the memorial in Berlin in 2012.

-Raymond Gureme, who, as a French “Manouche” (Sinti living in France), was forced by the National Socialists forced labour by the National Socialists, who managed to escape and join the French resistance, inspired and encouraged the young people to speak out against the against the current discrimination against Sinti and Roma.
+Raymond Gureme was a important part of Dikh He Na Bister 2019.
+He, as a French “Manouche” (Sinti living in France), was forced by the National Socialists forced labour camp, he managed to escape and join the French resistance.
+His telling, in his own words, of his biography continues to inspire and encourage young people to speak out against the current discrimination against Sinti and Roma.

-This led to exciting discussions on the question of the extent to which relics of the old persecution are still anchored in the perception of the European population and and how the prejudices and discrimination affect the lives of young Roma.
-Roma.
-“Dikh He Na Bister” offered above all the opportunity to meet people, with people from different backgrounds – Roma and non-Roma.
-This year’s youth memorial trip served as a platform for young people from all over Europe to broaden their horizons, creating a positive, forward-looking sense of community. was created.
-Roma and non-Roma were able to have impressive and lasting experiences about their own and the other’s culture, so that intercultural bridges could be built between the participants. bridges could be built between the participants.
+This led to exciting discussions on the extent to which relics of the old persecution are still anchored in the current perception of the European population.
+How the prejudices and discrimination affect the lives of young Roma.
+“Dikh He Na Bister” offered above all the opportunity to meet with people from different backgrounds – Roma and non-Roma.
+This year’s youth memorial trip served as a platform for young people from all over Europe to broaden their horizons, creating a positive, forward-looking sense of community.
+Roma and non-Roma were able to have impressive and lasting experiences about their own and different cultures, so that intercultural bridges could be built between the participants.

-On the occasion of the Roma Holocaust Memorial Day 2020 and to promote the inclusion of young Roma and non-Roma people into commemorations in Poland and other European states they shared their messages about the importance of remembrance, challenging antigypsyism and youth activism.
+On the occasion of the Roma Holocaust Memorial Day 2019 young Roma and non-Roma participated in the commemorations in Poland and in other European states.
+This promotes the inclusion of future change makers in the commemoration.
+At home participants are spreading their personal messages on the importance of remembrance, challenging antigypsyism and youth activism in general.